Management Category

 Ecological Impacts

 - One mussel can filter up to 1 litre of water a day!
-Zebra and Quagga Mussels filter out nutrients and micro-organisms such as plankton which are the base of the food chain for BC’s native aquatic species.
+Zebra and quagga mussels filter out nutrients and micro-organisms such as plankton which are the base of the food chain for BC’s native aquatic species.
 This could result in the collapse of valuable native fish populations in BC such as sockeye salmon.

-- Zebra and Quagga Mussels also lead to increased growth of aquatic weeds along lake shorelines which degrades water quality and the aquatic environment.
+- Zebra and quagga mussels also lead to increased growth of aquatic weeds along lake shorelines which degrades water quality and the aquatic environment.

 Economic Impacts